Nursing director admits lying about fake vaccination cards

 “The Defendant created a direct risk to the people of South Carolina by creating false vaccine documents for others to use, and she compounded this wrongdoing by lying to federal agents,” U.S. Attorney Corey F. Ellis said in a statement.
 “As a registered nurse, she knew better and owed more to her community.”

-Her attorney Jim Griffin told The Associated Press that McDonald has agreed to cooperate and accepted responsibility for her conduct.
-Griffin said she had provided the fake cards to a few family members at a Fathers Day gathering, and that her relatives have not been charged.
+Her attorney, Jim Griffin, told The Associated Press that McDonald has agreed to cooperate and accepted responsibility for her conduct.
+Griffin said she had provided the fake cards to a few family members at a Father’s Day gathering and her relatives have not been charged.

+Griffin told a U.S. magistrate in December that McDonald made one or two false vaccination cards for a relative at the University of South Carolina who has “anti-vaccination beliefs.”
+McDonald is vaccinated and received no money for the fraudulent cards, according to Griffin.

 McDonald, 53, of Columbia, faces up to five years in prison and a $250,000 fine at her sentencing on September 20.